Hyperlinks-js/Hyperlinks-docs/docs/pages/themes.md

 ### I am not satisfied

 Not satisfied with themes? really?
 Don't worry, because with hyperlinks you can create your custom theme too!
+- Create your own theme and test it with a [`open-source tooltip`](https://github.com/hyperlinks-js/tooltip).
+Then submit a pull request in the same repo.

 So, That's it! we will be looking forward to create more themes.